-The following guest post is courtesy of Natallia Hunik, Global Head of Sales at Advanced Markets and Fortex, Inc.
+The following article was written by Natallia Hunik, Global Head of Sales at Advanced Markets and Fortex, Inc.

 Best execution policy under MiFID adopts a multi-faceted approach that addresses, amongst other things, quality of execution, trading conditions extended to clients and the counterparty selection process.
 It also provides directions and guidelines on how best execution can be achieved.